About Me

 is invalid, for no legitimate purpose overcomes the purpose and effect to disparage and to injure those whom the State, by its marriage laws, sought to protect in personhood and dignity.

 The reference to "dignity" and other such empathic sounding language annoys some too.
 But, it is appropriate to talk about how laws that harm should be found illegitimate.
-It is the novel to this case and I have my doubts that some totally bland opinion would satisfy the critics.
+"Dignity" is a common term used by various justices in various ways.
+It is not novel to this case and I have my doubts that some totally bland opinion would satisfy the critics.
 Yes, Kennedy has a certain style, like each justice does, but it is evenhanded; the same sort of thing might pop up when he writes about an affirmative action law being illegitimate or why ACA is unconstitutional, to the degree he had some part in the writing of the joint dissent.

 The final concern I'll address is the question of scrutiny.
 The 2CA and the Obama Administration supported heightened scrutiny here, at least intermediate review, which is the standard for gender.
 The Court did not decide that sexual orientation warranted a special level of scrutiny, following the more opaque approach of Lawrence (and in a different respect, Heller, which also didn't decide the question, though it made clear rational basis wasn't enough).
 I respect the lower level of activism here as well.
 The opinion did not require a firm answer to the question, since the specific law was blatantly unconstitutional.

-All in all, I liked the ruling, its flaws on balance quite forgivable.
+All in all, I liked the ruling, its flaws on balance are quite forgivable.

 ---

 * The choices seem reasonable, but it really seems -- not that the split Congress is likely to handle it soon -- like something that warrants a legislative clarification.
-The issue is complicated, some matters based on domicile, some on place of celebration.
+The issue is complicated, some matters are based on domicile, and some on places of celebration.

 With the two so significant as compared to most marriages, this is likely to advance full equality, including by litigation.
-The decision for the feds rest on current law and practice, but there surely is wiggle room.
-I do wish more discussions remind people that back in the day interracial marriages raises similar difficulties.
+The decision for the feds rests on current law and practice, but there surely is wiggle room.
+I do wish more discussions remind people that back in the day interracial marriages raised similar difficulties.

 ** Letting this development continue without having the feds single out one type of marriage is a reason why the opinion is different from setting in stone SSM for each state.
 Such development is how our common law Constitution works, particularly when deciding larger questions is not necessary to settle specific "cases" and "controversies," which are for a reason taken one by one.
 Judicial restraint here is not worthy of scorn.

 Also, once the states in question recognize the marriages, federal non-recognition is particularly dubious.
-For instance, as cited, federal ethic rules don't apply even to state married couples.
-The underlines the Romer-like overbreath, even if we pretend that neutral reasons justify the statute.
+For instance, as cited, federal ethics rules don't apply even to state-married couples.
+The underlines the Romer-like overbreadth, even if we pretend that neutral reasons justify the statute.
 Note the rational basis with teeth scrutiny provides less looking the other way, so "pretending" is less appropriate here.

 Friday, September 20, 2013